okteto-community/divert-showcase/producer-consumer-kafka/README.md

     Message sent successfully: Hello world at Thu Apr 10 2025 05:31:12 GMT+0000 (Coordinated Universal Time)
     ```

-6. Notice how the consumer on staging is not consuming the message, since it's directed to the diverted consumer.
+6. Notice how the consumer on staging is not consuming the message, while the consumer on your personal namespace is consuming it.

 # How does it work?
 ![Producer - Consumer with Kafka](divert-producer-consumer.png)